mriot/flex/README.md

-# (WIP) FLEX 💪 - a flexible theming assistant
+# FLEX 💪 a flexible theming assistant (WIP)

 ![GitHub](https://img.shields.io/github/license/mriot/flex)
 ![GitHub](https://img.shields.io/badge/version-0.0.1_(WIP)-lightgrey)

 ## A simple browser extension to inject your code on the fly.

-### It does not require any special permissions and does nothing until you grant access to the current page by pressing its icon.
+### It does not require any special permission and does nothing until you grant access to the current page by pressing its icon.

 ## Table of Contents